batteries-included/batteries-included/static/src/content/doc/how-it-works.md

   processes.
 Automation reduces the risk of human error and ensures that operations are performed consistently.

-This approach ensures that the infrastructure is reliable, reproducible, and maintainable, even as the system grows in complexity.
+Rolling back via snapshot and apply ensures that the infrastructure is reliable, reproducible, and maintainable, even as the system grows in complexity.

 ## Web Interface Workflow